jojojogate/BRG-27labs/README.md

 Why This Happens
 FTP operates using two types of connections:
 Control connection (port 21) – used to send commands like USER, PASS, etc.
 Data connection – used for file transfers and commands like ls, get, put.
 In Passive Mode, the server tells the client to connect to a random high-numbered port (like 10750) to receive data.
 If that port is not open, the connection will hang or timeout when trying to list files or transfer data.

+How to Fix Passive Mode
+For you guys out there that actually want to use the FTP service you will need to add afew other configurations

+1. Configure vsftpd for Passive Mode
+Edit /etc/vsftpd.conf: nano /etc/vsftpd.conf

+pasv_enable=YES
+pasv_min_port=10090
+pasv_max_port=10100
+This restricts the data ports to a known range you can open on your firewall.

+Then restart vsftpd: sudo systemctl restart vsftpd

+2. Open Passive Ports in the Firewall
+For UFW (Ubuntu): sudo ufw allow 10090:10100/tcp
+For AWS EC2: Go to Security Groups for your instance

+Edit Inbound Rules
+Type: Custom TCP
+Port Range: 10090–10100
+Source: Anywhere (0.0.0.0/0) or your IP for tighter security

+3. Test Again
+Reconnect from your FTP client and try to list: ls This should now succeed without hanging.

+Additional Notes
+vsftpd will refuse login if the FTP root directory is writable when chrooted.
+This is a security feature.

+You'll see:
+500 OOPS: vsftpd: refusing to run with writable root inside chroot() To fix: chmod a-w /home/ftpuser
+FTP sends credentials in plain text.
+Avoid using it over the public internet unless tunneling through SSH or using FTPS (not covered here).

+Consider using SFTP for a more secure alternative (built into SSH).